suzonbachet/pokedex-js-app/README.md

 <h1>Pokedex App</h1>

 <h2>Project description</h2>
 Web application displaying a list of Pokemon and showing Pokemon details when clicking on their names.
-The Pokemon details are loaded via an external API.
+The Pokemon details are loaded via an <a href="https://pokeapi.co/api/v2/pokemon">external API</a>.

 <h2>Technologies used</h2>
 <ul>